a1i3n37x/hack-the-planet/test.md

 ## 🛸 What’s Next: Build Your Own Alien Command Node

-This post is just the blueprint.
-In the next write-up, we’ll walk step-by-step through:
+This is the blueprint.
+Let's put it together:
 - Choosing a VPS provider
 - Installing your tools
 - Opening ports and handling shells